k98kurz/tapescript/docs.md

 ## OP_LOOP - 69 - x45

-Read 2 bytes from the tape as uint len; read that many bytes from the tape as the loop definition; run the loop as long as the top value of the queue is not false or until a callstack limit exceeded error is raised.
+Read 2 bytes from the tape as uint len; read that many bytes from the tape as the loop definition; run the loop as long as the top value of the stack is not false or until a callstack limit exceeded error is raised.

 Aliases: